360th Bombardment Squadron

 The 360th Bombardment Squadron is an inactive United States Air Force unit.
-It last was assigned to the 303d Bombardment Wing, stationed at Davis-Monthan Air Force Base, Arizona.
-It was inactivated on 15 June 1964.
+It was last assigned to the 303d Bombardment Wing at Davis–Monthan Air Force Base, Arizona, where it was inactivated on 15 June 1964.

+The squadron was first activated in February 1942.
+It began training for overseas deployment, but was diverted to conduct antisubmarine warfare in the Pacific.
+It deployed to the European Theater of Operations in August 1942, but conducted further training before entering the strategic bombing campaign against Germany.
+It flew combat missions until V-E Day, earning a Distinguished Unit Citation for an attack on Oschersleben.
+It flew transport missions between France and Morocco before inactivating in July 1945.

+It was briefly activated as a paper unit in 1947.
+In 1951, it was activated as a medium bomber unit under Strategic Air Command, training in strategic bomber operations.
+The squadron stood nuclear alert, and dispersed its alert aircraft during the Cuban Missile Crisis.

 History

 World War II

 The 360th Bombardment Squadron was established in February 1942 as a Boeing B-17 Flying Fortress heavy bomber squadron at Pendleton Field, Oregon and assigned to the 303d Bombardment Group.
 It moved to Gowen Field, Idaho, where it trained under Second Air Force.
 The squadron deployed to Southern California to fly antisubmarine patrols over the Pacific.
 The 360th completed training in southwest by August 1942.
 The ground echelon departed Biggs Field, Texas in August 1942, arriving at Fort Dix on 24 August.
 It sailed aboard the and arrived in Great Britain on 10 September.
 The air echelon flew through Kellogg Field, Michigan and Dow Field, Maine before ferrying its planes across the Atlantic.